 My worried mom asked the same thing about Biden’s Executive Order.
 I told her not to worry.

 How did I do?
 On the first part, I was spot on.
-Here’s what Section 5(g) of the Executive Order actually said:
+See Section 5(g) of the Executive Order.

 As for my second prediction, that the scope of action on non-competes would be limited, the order doesn’t instruct the FTC to outlaw non-competes, it only suggests that the Commission “curtail” the “unfair use” of non-competes.